Labyrinth Canyon | Green River

 • RM 79 - Keg Spring Canyon comes in on the river right.
 Seldom trod, the bottom of the canyon is easy walking and quite pretty.
 It is more open than Three Canyon.

 • RM 77.5 - River Register on the river left.
 This is an interesting place for a break.
 DO NOT ADD YOUR NAME.
 The old names are historic and fascinating.
-Your name would just be adding graffiti!
+Your name would just be adding graffiti and it is illegal!

 • RM 75.8 - Hey Joe Canyon on the river left.
 A popular spot to stop for a short hike.
 Just up canyon from the river is the site of Hey Joe Mine.
 This is an old Uranium and Vanadium mine.